ntcio-/ProportionalResizing/README.md

 - Deal with special cases of views (e.g. UIImageView, UITableView) separately
 - Multiply the size of fonts with a factor derived from either the horizontal or vertical ratio

-The code can be used as is, but most probably you would have to modify it to suit your specific needs.
+The code can be used as is, but most probably you will have to modify it to suit your specific needs.
 Suggestions and enhancements are welcome and encouraged.